Codipar 15mg/500mg Capsules

 The anticoagulant effect of warfarin and other coumarins may be increased by long term regular daily use of paracetamol, with increased risk of bleeding.
 Occasional doses of paracetamol do not have a significant effect on these anticoagulants.

-At normal therapeutic doses codeine and its active metabolites may be present in breast milk at very low doses and is unlikely to adversely affect the breast fed infant.
-However, if the patient is an ultra-rapid metaboliser of CYP2D6, higher levels the active metabolite, morphine, may be present in breast milk and on very rare occasions may result in symptoms of opioid toxicity in the infant, which may be fatal.
+If the patient is an ultra-rapid metaboliser of CYP2D6, higher levels the active metabolite, morphine, may be present in breast milk and on very rare occasions may result in symptoms of opioid toxicity in the infant, which may be fatal.

 If symptoms of opioid toxicity develop in either the mother or the infant, then all codeine containing medicines should be stopped and alternative non-opioid analgesics prescribed.
 In severe cases consideration should be given to prescribing naloxone to reverse these effects.